 MFA applicants must have a BFA degree or equivalent, evidenced by 75 undergraduate semester credits in the field of art.
 This should include 12 credits of art history and a sound preparation in the studio specialization the student intends to pursue as designated on the application.

 The Department acknowledges that some MFA applicants many not fit traditional criteria and will consider exceptional bachelor's degree recipients who exhibit relevant backgrounds, strong commitment, and distinct potential in the arts.
 Applicants with nontraditionally graded undergraduate or graduate transcripts must submit GRE scores and course performance report forms if the transcript contains 25 percent or more of the applicant's credit hours.

-• Three letters of recommendation from art educators, professionals in the field, and / or individuals who have worked closely with the applicant in art related activities and are well acquainted with the applicant's studio art efforts
+• A minimum of three letters of recommendation from art educators, professionals in the field, and/or individuals who have worked closely with the applicant in art related activities and are well acquainted with the applicant's studio art efforts

 • 20 examples of original work that illustrate abilities in an area of specialization, as well as potential for development within the scope of the department's facilities and personnel.

-Deficient or incomplete undergraduate preparation may result in additional course work beyond the 60 credits of the MFA degree, at the discretion of the student's Faculty Advisor and CRC.
+Deficient or incomplete undergraduate preparation may result in additional course work beyond the 60 credits of the MFA degree, at the discretion of the student's Faculty Adviser and the Graduate Chair.